andrewconnell/sp-dev-training-spfx-spcontent/Lab.md

     }
     ```

-    These will all call different methods which you will add in the rest of this exercise.
-Each one will add, update or delete an item in the SharePoint list, and then call the existing `_getListItems()` method you created in the previous exercise followed by refreshing the web part by calling `render()` again.
+    These event handlers will call different methods which you will add in the remainder of this exercise.
+Each one will add, update, or delete an item in the SharePoint list, call the existing `_getListItems()` method you created in the previous exercise, and refresh the web part by calling `render()`.

 1. Add the following methods to the `SpFxHttpClientDemoWebPart` class to add a new item to the list: